mravendi/mravendi.github.io/_posts/cvoverview.md

 detection problems.

 ### Single-object Detection
-In single-object detection, we are intereseted to find the location of an object in a given image.
+In single-object detection, we are interested to find the location of an object in a given image.
 The location of the object can be defined by a bounding box using four numbers.

 As an example, the following image depicts the location of the fovea (a small pit) in an eye image using a green bounding box: